101 Effective Ways to Promote Your Content in 2020

-82. Make Videos from Your Popular Blog Posts
+82. Promote Content By Making Videos from Your Popular Blog Posts

-Traffic Generation Cafe says video will be a major driver for web traffic two years from now (in 2020), causing 82% of that traffic.
+Traffic Generation Cafe says video will be a major driver for web traffic in 2020 causing 82% of that traffic.

 Get in on the trend now by making videos from your top-performing blog posts.

-You can even take a previous how-to article and make it into a video if you want.
+You can even take any previous how-to article and turn it into a video if you want.

-84. Take an Old Blog Post and Make it a Slideshow
+84. Promote Content By Taking an Old Blog Post and Make it a Slideshow

-85. Start a Marketing Podcast from Your Posts
+85. Promote Content By Starting a Marketing Podcast from Your Blog Posts

 He goes into detail about all elements needed for a successful podcast in the link above.